fbernaly/PostalRateCalculator/README.md

-# node-js-getting-started
+# Postal Rate Calculator

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A Node.js app using [Express 4](http://expressjs.com/) and [deployed](https://postalratecalculator.herokuapp.com) to [Heroku](http://www.heroku.com).

-This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This application uses Node.js and Express to create a web application that determines the postage required for a single piece of retail first-class mail.
+It has a form that allows a user to specify 1) the weight of the item and then 2) select one of the following types of mail:

+- Letters (Stamped)

+- Letters (Metered)

+- Large Envelopes (Flats)

+- Parcels

+After submitting the form, the user is taken to a page that displays the information they submitted along with the resulting price.

+The rates can be found on this page from the [USPS](https://pe.usps.com/text/dmm300/Notice123.htm#_c096).

 ## Running Locally